Paddle philosophy and Care Guide:

-Thanks for purchasing a Thomas Paddle!
+Thanks for purchasing a Greenland Paddle by Thomas Boats!
 Please spend a little time reading this guide to learn how to care for your new paddle, and to understand its intent.

-The overall philosophy behind Thomas Paddles is performance and practicality.
+The overall philosophy behind Thomas Boats is performance and practicality.
 Every choice I make when building your paddle is guided by these goals.

 The finish on your paddle is a traditional mixture informally called “boat soup” in the marine trades.
 It is simple, renewable, and non-toxic.
 I mix tung oil, turpentine, and pine tar together, then slather it on your paddle.
 I wipe off the excess with a rag before it dries, then repeat 4 or 5 times.
 To keep your paddle looking nice, sand lightly, then refinish with any rubbing oil: Danish oil, boat soup, boiled linseed oil, pure tung oil, etc.